1m5/1m5-core/README.md

 7. 3 failed attempts results in Logging a warning.
 Future work needs to move the entire message to a failed log so that it can be retried again later.

 ##### Worker Thread Pool
-When the Worker Thread Pool is instantiated, it takes as parameters:
+When the Worker Thread Pool is instantiated by the Service Bus, it takes as parameters:

 - Client App Manager
 - Map of running services